 As a BC Law student, you can apply for financial assistance through a variety of scholarships, loans, stipends, and work-study opportunities.
 Loan repayment assistance programs also help make your education more affordable.

 We’re consistently among the top schools in terms of value provided—U.S. News ranks us the #1 private law school whose graduates’ salaries most outweigh debt.
-And our graduates’ 2015 median private sector starting salary was $158,000, almost twice the national average.
+And our graduates’ 2016 median private sector starting salary was $160,000, over 50% higher than the national average.